flinden68/OSGI-Cloudant-connector/README.md

 #Initialize the connector, advanced version which time outs.
 The TimeUnit is a enum, see https://docs.oracle.com/javase/7/docs/api/java/util/concurrent/TimeUnit.html

+connector.initCloudantClientAdvanced(account, username, password, dbName, create, connectTimeout, readTimeout, timeUnit);

+#Initialize the connector, advanced version which time outs for a Local Cloudant server.
+The TimeUnit is a enum, see https://docs.oracle.com/javase/7/docs/api/java/util/concurrent/TimeUnit.html

-connector.initCloudantClientAdvanced(url, username, password, dbName, create, connectTimeout, readTimeout, timeUnit);
+connector.initCloudantClientLocalAdvanced(url, username, password, dbName, create, connectTimeout, readTimeout, timeUnit);

 #Check if there is already a connection established.